is a specialty section of Frontiers in Psychology.

 theoretical perspectives or important researchers (historically).

-Frontiers in Educational Psychology welcomes the following tier 1 article types
+welcomes submissions of the following tier 1 articles

 : Book Review, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.

-All articles must be submitted directly to Frontiers in Educational Psychology, where they are processed by the associate and review editors of the Specialty Section.
+, where they are peer reviewed by the associate and review editors of the specialty section.

 - a tier 2 article.
 This is referred to as "democratic tiering

 ".
-The author selection is based on article-level impact metrics of Original Research published in the Frontiers Specialties.
-Focused Reviews are centered on the original discovery, place it in a wider context, and aim to address the wider audience across all of Psychology.
+The author selection is based on article impact analytics of original research published in all Frontiers specialty journals and sections.
+Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Psychology.